akm/go-fixtures/README.md

 ## Overview

-The `fixtures` package simplifies database operations in tests using models based on the Functional Option Pattern.
+`fixtures` package simplifies database operations in tests using models based on Functional Option Pattern.
 It integrates with [GORM](https://gorm.io/) for object manipulation but remains agnostic to the specific models you use.
 Test fixtures can be defined directly in Go code.

 `fixtures` package supports database operations in test with Functional Option Pattern based models.
 `fixtures` uses [GORM](https://gorm.io/) to manipulate objects but it doesn't matter your model.